deanrad/meteor-promise/README.md

 and friends could all be modified to return a Promise if the final callback parameter is omitted.
 This would increase the ease with which we could combine Reactive funtionality across different types of use cases.

 Thoughts?
 Questions?
-Open an issue in [this repo](https://github.com/deanius/meteor-async-call-example), and let's discuss.
+Open an issue in [`deanius:promise`](https://github.com/deanius/meteor-promise), and let's discuss.
 Or find me on social media.
 Thanks for watching!
-{{/template}}